 Get Ready for a Summer Filled with Creativity!

 We hope your young creators will join us for a Summer filled with imagination, inspiration, and endless artistic possibilities.
 Each of our classes provide a supportive and inclusive environment where campers can freely explore their inner artists and express themselves!
-We offer classes for all age groups with topics ranging from puppet-making to painting.
+We offer classes for all age groups with topics ranging from printmaking to journalism.

 Meet the teachers!